redasabri/TBS_investment_management/README.md

-# Portfolio Management
+# Investment Management
-This repository holds examples of code and data for the Portfolio Management course.
+This repository holds examples of code and data for the Investment Management course.
 The examples are organized by assignment, with each assignment getting its own folder.
+The `1_labs_introduction` folder contains several introductory example to help you get started with Python and Google Colaboratory.

 ## Prereqs
 To work with the examples in this repository, you should be able to run Python code on your computer.
 You can install Python locally or use a web-based tool, such as Google Colab.